Celebrating women authors inspiring success and challenging world views

 Termed 'a rallying cry to fight back' by the Sunday Times, author and campaigner Caroline Criado Perez's Invisible Women: Exposing Data Bias in a World Designed for Men has scooped up awards for its insightful analysis of modern society, such as the Royal Society Insight Investment Science Book Prize and Readers' Choice Books Are My Bag Award.

-Invisible Women reveals a world mostly built for and by men, from urban planning to erganomics, where women are ignored.
-It also highlights the worrying lack of knowledge we have about women, particularly medical research, that's rooted in discrimintation and has a huge effect of women's lives.
+Invisible Women reveals a world mostly built for and by men, from urban planning to ergonomics, where women are ignored.
+It also highlights the worrying lack of knowledge we have about women, particularly medical research, that's rooted in discrimination and has a huge effect of women's lives.

 Using case studies, stories and new research, Perez shows how even science and data can be bias, and how women are fighting against inequalities they can't even see.